Travel Guide to the "Island of Adventure"

 Climate Zones

 Anchoring the eastern end of the island chain, the Big Island is an island offering spectacular contrasts.
 Twelve distinct climate zones exist here, from tropical rain forests in Hilo and Kau’s arid desert to the snow-capped summit of Mauna Kea.
 Kau is the southernmost point in the U.S. A Hawaiian legend tells of two deities, volcano goddess Pele and demi-god Kamapuaa, battling over the island.
-The two eventually struck a deal, dividing the Big Island in two: the dry west side (Kona) and tropical east side (Hilo).
+The two eventually struck a deal, dividing the Big Island in two: the dry west side (Kona) and the tropical east side (Hilo).

 National Parks

 The Hawaii Volcanoes National Park is located near Hilo.
-Established in 1916, the 210,000-acre park is a superb setting for hiking, camping and sightseeing.
-The park’s visitor center offers timely visitor information as well as photographs, videos and other educational displays.
+Established in 1916, the 210,000-acre park is a superb setting for hiking, camping, and sightseeing.
+The park’s visitor center offers timely visitor information as well as photographs, videos, and other educational displays.

 Mauna Kea is the perfect place to stargaze